barionleg/cesium.wiki.gs/Geometry-and-Appearances.md

 [[geometryandappearances/singleNormalsVisualized.png]]

-As you can see, the normal vectors aren't very 'normal' to any of the triangles.
+As you can see, the normal vectors aren't very "normal" to any of the triangles.
 Because the vertices are shared by more than one triangle, the normal vectors are the average of the normal to each triangle the vertex composes.
 To get better shading, we must duplicate each vertex so that the triangles no longer share them.

 [[geometryandappearances/tetrahedronSides.png]] [[geometryandappearances/tetrahedronFacesDuplicated.png]]